Starlink Prices and Plans

 How much does Starlink cost in Canada in 2026?

-Many Canadian addresses show Starlink Residential service starting around $70/month, with higher Residential tiers around $110/month and $140/month where available.
-Roam starts around $70/month.
-Final pricing depends on your service address, hardware offer, taxes, shipping, and any address-specific fees shown at checkout.
+Many Canadian addresses now show Residential tiers around $75/month, $115/month, and $150/month where available.
+Starlink Roam currently lists Canada Roam tiers around $75/month, $110/month, and $200/month.
+Final pricing depends on your service address, hardware offer, taxes, shipping, rental terms, and any address-specific fees shown at checkout.

 Is the Starlink Residential Max Mini offer free to keep?

 Not automatically.
-Starlink describes the Mini offer as a $0 hardware rental bundled with active Residential Max service and discounted Roam service.
+Residential Max may show a free Mini, rental, or discounted travel-service offer, but the details can vary by account and checkout terms.
 Read the offer terms carefully because you may need to keep eligible service active, return the Mini, or pay for it if you cancel, downgrade, or switch early.

 Can I pause Starlink in Canada?